 * * *

 Leo and Gale, his wife of thirty years and five years his junior, had moved into their two-story bungalow on this quiet cul-de-sac after Leo returned from service.
 Gale was working as a nursing intern when she met her to-be husband in a makeshift hospital after the war.
-Gale had retired from nursing at age 55 and joined the public library, where she worked six months out of the year as an archivist in the children’s department.
+Gale had retired from nursing at age 55 and joined the public library where she worked six months out of the year as an archivist in the children’s department.
 The low-stress atmosphere was what she needed after serving nearly three decades as a Registered Nurse in the trauma units of three different hospitals.

 Gale quickly embraced her sedentary lifestyle in this sleepy coastal town.
-As much as Leo enjoyed his work at the beach, she enjoyed hearing his stories.
+As much as Leo enjoyed his work at the beach, she enjoyed hearing his stories at his day job.
 Last week, he told her about a sand castle contest and how it reminded him of the snow forts he used to build as a child in his hometown of Gary, Minnesota.
 The week before that, he told her about the copper locket he found by the pier, which reminded him of the time he worked at his grandfather’s jewelry shop at fifteen.
 Leo had picked up the trade rather quickly — the production aspect, that is — for he was able to deconstruct finished jewelry items quite easily.
 His grandfather had been so impressed by his grandson’s skill that he recommended Leo enroll in mechanical engineering after the war, which he did.
 However, his studies were short-lived as he battled another war, this one in his mind.
 Like many of the things Leo wanted to accomplish after the war, his PTSD got in the way.

 With her arms crossed holding the fringes of her shawl, Gale looked wistfully past the screen door.
 A warm breeze rustled her wispy salt-and-pepper hair as she waited for Leo.